kiringodhwani/RustCheatSheet/README.md

 3. **Chaining Fallible Operations:** This is where the ? operator shines.
 If you have a sequence of operations, any one of which could return an Err, the ? operator provides a compact way to stop the test early if an error occurs.

-### How the ?
-Operator is Useful Here
+### How the `?` Operator is Useful Here

-The ? operator is syntactic sugar for error propagation.
+The `?` operator is syntactic sugar for error propagation.
 When you use **`some_fallible_expression?`**, it does the following:

-1. If some_fallible_expression evaluates to Ok(value): It unwraps the Ok variant and value becomes the result of the expression.
+1. If some_fallible_expression evaluates to `Ok(value)`: It unwraps the Ok variant and value becomes the result of the expression.
 The execution continues normally.

-2. If some_fallible_expression evaluates to Err(error): It immediately returns that Err(error) from the current function.
-This is why the function using ? must have a Result return type that is compatible with the error type being propagated.
+2. If some_fallible_expression evaluates to `Err(error)`: It immediately returns that `Err(error)` from the current function.
+This is why the function using `?` must have a Result return type that is compatible with the error type being propagated.

-- <ins>In the context of tests returning Result:</ins> **When you use ? in such a test, if an operation inside the test returns an Err, that Err is automatically returned from the test function itself.
+- <ins>In the context of tests returning Result:</ins> **When you use `?` in such a test, if an operation inside the test returns an Err, that Err is automatically returned from the test function itself.
 The Rust test runner then interprets this Err return as a test failure.**

-- <ins>Why it's useful:</ins> **Without ?, you'd have to write match statements** or unwrap()/expect() calls for every fallible operation.
+- <ins>Why it's useful:</ins> **Without `?`, you'd have to write `match` statements** or unwrap()/expect() calls for every fallible operation.

 ### Examples